acepsaepudin/laravel4-multilingual/README.md

 ## Database migration (optional)

-In order to use the languages stored in the database, you must run the package migrations first.
+In order to use the languages stored in a database, you must run the package migrations first.
 Seeding is also optional.

     php artisan migrate --package="thor/language"
     php artisan db:seed --class="Thor\Language\LanguageSeeder"

-Then change `'use_database'` to true.
+Then change `use_database` to `true` in the config file.

 ## Enabling multilingual routes